 - Spacious buildings with excellent accessibility for wheelchair users.

-- Physically robust design with no pumps, fans or raking mechanisms to fail.
+- Physically robust design with no pumps or raking mechanisms to fail.

-- Designed for the UK climate with no reliance on urine evaporation.
+- All designed for the UK climate with no reliance on urine evaporation.

 - Excellent service and after sales support.